Keeper is fanatical about credential security and data protection

 Keeper client devices on iOS and Android also implement Key Pinning, a security mechanism which prevents impersonation by attackers using fraudulent digital certificates.

-Cross-Site Scripting (XSS) Attack Protection
+Cross-Site Scripting (XSS) attack prevention

 The Keeper Web Vault implements a strict Content Security Policy that restricts the origin of outbound requests and prevents all scripts from being executed, except those explicitly sourced from Keeper, including inline scripts and event-handling HTML attributes, reducing or eliminating most vectors for cross-site scripting attacks.